teivah/cracking/README.md

 We should use N only if there is no ambiguity

+## Arrays and Strings

+Arrays and Strings questions are interchangeable

+String.charAt(i)

+String.toCharArray()

+StringBuilder with initial capacity

 ## Linked list

 Make sure to ask during the interview whether it is a single or a doubly list